Becoming a Dental Assistant in Washington

 Future Career Outlook

-As a dental assistant, you have many opportunities for career growth.
+Dental assistants have many dental assisting jobs and opportunities for career growth.
 For example, you may choose to work as a dental laboratory technician, dental sales representative, dental office manager, or dental anesthesia assistant.
 You may even decide to move from your dental assistant career to a new career as a dental hygienist.